ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 oEmitDataAddress !== % value emitted 8 on line 19 of bubblesort.pt
 % value emitted 8 !== .tArrayDescriptor on line 20 of bubblesort.pt
 .tArrayDescriptor !== .tSkipProc on line 21 of bubblesort.pt
-### Semantic pass S/SL program failure:  syntax error in semantic token stream !== oEmitNullAddress on line 22 of bubblesort.pt
+### Semantic assertion 59 failed: !== oEmitNullAddress on line 22 of bubblesort.pt
-### Semantic assertion 3 failed: !== % value emitted -32767 on line 23 of bubblesort.pt
+ !== % value emitted -32767 on line 23 of bubblesort.pt
- !== .tLiteralAddress on line 24 of bubblesort.pt

 ```
 end file